jdidion/beekeeper/README.md

 * The following optional features are provided via feature flags:
     * `affinity`: worker threads may be pinned to CPU cores to minimize the overhead of context-switching.
+    * `batching`: worker threads take batches of tasks from the input channel and queue them locally, which may alleviate thread contention, especially when there are many short-lived tasks.
     * `retry`: Tasks that fail due to transient errors (e.g., temporarily unavailable resources) may be retried a set number of times, with an optional, exponentially increasing delay between retries.